 1. The “flipped” classroom model.
 The idea behind this model is to have students teach themselves a certain grammar topic at home and then come to class prepared to use what they have learned in a variety of activities.
 I use this model often with verb paradigms.
 For example, in my French 2 curriculum each lesson has at least one new irregular verb conjugation that my students need to learn (I like to joke that we should rename the course “Verbs Are Us”).
 Often their homework is to review the conjugation at home and do some preliminary work with it, like writing original sentences or doing an exercise or two from the textbook using the new verb (but -and this is very important- only if students need to negotiate MEANING in those exercises).
 Then they come to class and we do a quick review of the new verb and any exercises students did for homework.
 This usually takes no more than 15 minutes of class time (but often much less).
 Then we move on to either communicative activities using the new verb or a reading containing multiple examples of the new verb in different contexts (By the way, I never give an assessment whose main goal is to have students produce memorized verb forms, but that’s a conversation for another time).

 2. Pop-up Grammar.
-I first learned about this from Blaine Ray at a TPRS (Teaching Proficiency through reading and Storytelling) workshop.
+I first learned about this from Blaine Ray at a TPRS (Teaching Proficiency through Reading and Storytelling) workshop.
 The idea is to teach grammar as needed when it pops up in context.
 For example, my French 1 class learned about gender of nouns because I had to explain to them why French has two words for a/an: “un” garçon (a boy) and “une” fille (a girl) after they saw those words in a story.
 And in my Spanish 1 class, students learned that any verb that describes what two people do always ends in the letter -n and any verb that describes was we do ends in -mos.
 These are concepts I taught when they came up in context in class.
 Since acquisition is piecemeal, I don’t feel the need to explain every detail about a Pop-Up grammar topic.
 Students will be exposed to other aspects of that grammar topic over time.

 4. Skip it.
 Yes, you read that correctly.
 It is absolutely, positively a waste of time for any teacher to treat a concept as a grammar rule if it its fundamental structure is different from what we do in English, because students’ will inevitably revert to using English language structure when they try to create original speech.
 In both French and Spanish you find soooo many examples of structures that are fundamentally different from English, such as placement of direct and indirect objects, personal a in Spanish, using a definite article to talk about likes, dislikes, and before days of the week, forming sentences with verbs like gustar/plaire, expressions with avoir/tener, indefinite articles in negative sentences in French, and many more.
 I treat those concepts as lexical items that my students will only internalize through multiple repetitions.